wuyenlin/federated-learning/README.md

 ![](https://i.imgur.com/W25lGiw.jpg)

 Several questions arise here:
 1. What happens to the convergence rate if the data is distributed in an uneven manner among users?
 2. Would a simple weighted averaging of the models lead to faster convergence if the data is distributed in an uneven manner?
 3. How much noise can the weight updates tolerate and what are the implications for data privacy?

 In order to answer these questions, we adjusted the algorithm called *FederatedAveraging* that is introduced in the original paper.
-A series of 3 experiments are carried out to demonstrate its robustness to unbalanced and non-IID data distributions, as well as the ability to reduce the rounds of communication needed to train a deep network on decentralized data by orders of magnitude.
+A series of 3 experiments are carried out to demonstrate its robustness to unbalanced and IID data distributions, as well as the ability to reduce the rounds of communication needed to train a deep network on decentralized data by orders of magnitude.

 We start by replicating the results of the paper given the existing code in [GitHub](https://github.com/shaoxiongji/federated-learning).
-These results are presented in *Replication*.
-Next, we will present and discuss the results of the three questions presented above in Section *Uneven Distribution*, *Weighted Uneven Distribution* and *Noise robustness*.
+These results are presented in *Replication* on HackMD.
+Next, we will present and discuss the results of the 3 questions presented above in Section *Uneven Distribution*, *Weighted Uneven Distribution* and *Noise robustness*.

 ## References